kubernetes/enhancements/keps/sig-storage/1432-volume-health-monitor/README.md

     // name is the CSI driver name, matching CSINodeDriver.name.
     Name string `json:"name"`

-    // status is one of "StorageUnreachable", "StorageDegraded".
+    // status is one of "StorageUnreachable", "StorageDegraded",
+    // or "StorageUnknown".
+"StorageUnknown" is assigned when the
+    // driver reports a StorageHealthErrorType this Kubernetes
+    // version does not recognize, so the condition is surfaced
+    // rather than dropped.
     Status StorageHealthStatusType `json:"status"`

     // reason is a brief CamelCase machine-parseable reason.